witheve/docs/v0.3/handbook/libraries/stdlib.md

   </tr>
   <tr>
     <td colspan="2">
-      <strong>Note about autocomplete:</strong> <code>#ui/autocomplete</code> has a set of events that it emits and responds to.
-Other components may end up implementing these same events in the future, but they are currently exclusive to <code>#ui/autocomplete</code>.
+      <strong>Note about autocomplete:</strong> <code class="language-eve-document">#ui/autocomplete</code> has a set of events that it emits and responds to.
+Other components may end up implementing these same events in the future, but they are currently exclusive to <code class="language-eve-document">#ui/autocomplete</code>.
     </td>
   </tr>
 </table>